pote/disc/README.md

 You can see [Disque's ADDJOB documentation](https://github.com/antirez/disque#addjob-queue_name-job-ms-timeout-replicate-count-delay-sec-retry-sec-ttl-sec-maxlen-count-async) for more details

-When a Disc worker process is assigned a job, it will create a new intance of the job's class and execute the `#perform` method with whatever arguments were previously passed to `#enqueue`.
+When a Disc worker process is assigned a job, it will create a new intance of the job's class and execute the `self.perform` method with whatever arguments were previously passed to `#enqueue`.

 Example: